Physio Edge podcast

 • Does MT cause harm and patient reliance?

-• How to identify patient treatment expectations
+• How to identify and change patient treatment expectations

 Articles associated with this episode: